Large-scale behaviour of Sobolev functions in Ahlfors regular metric measure spaces: Examples

 \begin{example} Let $1<Q<+\infty$.
-Suppose that $(X,d,\mu)$ is an unbounded metric measure space with metric $d$ and Ahlfors $Q$-regular measure $\mu$.
+Suppose that $(X,d,\mu)$ is a complete, unbounded metric measure space with metric $d$ and Ahlfors $Q$-regular measure $\mu$ supporting a $Q$-Poincar\'e inequality.
 Then there is an almost thick set $F$ which is not thick and a function $f\in \dot N^{1,Q}(X)$ such that

 \end{example}

 \begin{proof}Let $O\in X$ be a fixed point, and let $\{r_j\}_{j\in\mathbb N}, \{s_j\}_{j\in\mathbb N}$ be two sequences defined by

 Then